apache/nuttx/configs/stm32ldiscovery/README.txt

        1) Start NSH with USB disconnected
        2) enter to 'sercon' command to start the CDC/ACM device, then
        3) Connect the USB device to the host.

        and to close the connection:

        4) Disconnect the USB device from the host
        5) Enter the 'serdis' command

-    4. This example can support the watchdog timer test (apps/examples/watchdog) but this must be enabled by selecting:

-       CONFIG_EXAMPLES_WATCHDOG=y : Enable the apps/examples/watchdog
-       CONFIG_WATCHDOG=y          : Enables watchdog timer driver support CONFIG_STM32_WWDG=y        : Enables the WWDG timer facility, OR CONFIG_STM32_IWDG=y        : Enables the IWDG timer facility (but not both)

-       The WWDG watchdog is driven off the (fast) 42MHz PCLK1 and, as result, has a maximum timeout value of 49 milliseconds.  for WWDG watchdog, you should also add the fillowing to the configuration file:

-       CONFIG_EXAMPLES_WATCHDOG_PINGDELAY=20
-       CONFIG_EXAMPLES_WATCHDOG_TIMEOUT=49

-       The IWDG timer has a range of about 35 seconds and should not be an issue.